Art Advisory

 Curated by Marie-Laure Jousset and staged at Galerie Sud, the monographic exhibition on French designer Philippe Starck presents a dematerialized account of objects through the use of the latest video and morphing technologies.

-From July 2022, Federica Sala is the Editorial Director of The Good Life Italia, the first hybrid business & lifestyle magazine.
+From July 2022, Federica Sala is the Editorial Director of The Good Life Italia, the first hybrid business & lifestyle magazine, while from the 2023 she’s been titled Editor in Chief.
 Every two months it offers more than 200 pages of high-quality content to tell and interpret our times, from an unprecedented point of view.

 2022